overture-stack/website/markdown/documentation/arranger/installation/configuration/es.md

 make seed-es
 ```

-We recommend using the [Elasticvue chrome extenstion](https://chrome.google.com/webstore/detail/elasticvue/hkedbapjpblbodpgbajblpnlpenaebaa) to add the elastic search index.
+We recommend using [Elasticvue](https://elasticvue.com/) to facilitate adding the Elasticsearch index.
 Use the following default information for connecting the index.

 - **Username:** elastic
 - **Password:** myelasticpassword